-A condition commonly ascribed to such schools is a widespread belief among teachers of empowerment over student outcomes-a conviction that teachers can ensure students are not precluded from reaching their full potential by family background or social disadvantage.
+However, both popular media and research indicate that a more empowered approach may be plausible.
+Recent case studies have raised the profile of what are often termed "gapclosing" (Paige and Witty 2010; Wilson 2008) or "transformational" (Kopp 2011) schoolsterms that stem partially from the schools' approach and partially from their results.
+These are schools that enroll primarily students of color from high poverty backgrounds, that have high levels of academic achievement, and that appear to enable their students to improve swiftly, so their presence in the educational marketplace could have important implications for equality of educational opportunity.
 The "transformational" or "gap-closing" approach assumes that students possess unrealized potential and that schools must alter the educational trajectory that a child's socioeconomic background predicts.
 For example, Kopp (2011) describes leaders in "transformational" schools as having "an unshakable belief in the potential of children" (Kopp 2011: 71).
 Similarly, one aspect of the "No Excuses" moniker at schools like KIPP (Knowledge Is Power Program) is that the "founders and staff steadfastly reject explanations from any quarter for low achievement, whether a district apologist's appeals to demographic destiny or a child's excuse for failing to complete an assignment" (Wilson 2008: 7).
 These sentiments suggest that "transformational" schools actively dissuade personnel from forming expectations for students' outcomes based on their past achievement or social conditions.
+Some highlighted schools have been charters and enrollment lottery studies provide strong evidence of their academic success.
+Evidence points to the importance of norms of high expectations as a key mechanism in both charter and public school studies (Angrist, Pathak, and Walters 2011; Abdulkadiroglu et al. 2011; Chenoweth 2007; Fryer 2011; Dobbie and Fryer 2013).
+To the extent that such schools embrace the challenge of overcoming hardships in students' lives, they have at least engaged with one of our educational system's most entrenched dilemmas.

+This paper does not focus specifically on these settings, but I draw attention to them because their methods emphasize teachers' attitudes in a way that is worthy of more systematic attention.
 School effects research confirms the benefit of a school culture broadly akin to this model, showing that a school's academic emphasis and collective efficacy of its faculty-the common belief that the organization as a whole is capable of influencing learning-are influential for achievement (Hoy, Sweetland, and Smith 2002; Teddlie 2010).
-But despite both case study evidence on "transformational" schools and school effects research suggesting that within-school attitudes about whether teachers can overcome social disadvantage are related to student success, teachers' beliefs about the extent to which student background is a barrier have not been tested systematically as an important influence that individual teachers may have on their students.
+But teachers' beliefs about the extent to which student background is a barrier have not been tested systematically as an important influence that individual teachers may have on their students.

-At the same time, in these case studies and research on effective schools there is also the possibility that other aspects of schools are actually what produce better outcomes for students.
-As mentioned, charter schools are often highlighted in accounts of "transformational" schools; these may be schools that have undertaken a variety of reforms, or that hire teachers who are unusual in ways besides their beliefs.
+At the same time, the possibility remains that other aspects of schools are actually what produce better outcomes for students.
+As mentioned, charter schools are often highlighted in accounts of "transformational" schools; these are typically schools that have undertaken a variety of reforms, and may hire teachers who are unusual in ways besides their beliefs.
 Or, schools' academic emphasis may result in instructional qualities that are independent of teachers' individual attitudes.
-Additionally, the lack of systematic analysis of such school contexts means that other school characteristics commonly understood to relate to student outcomes, such as school size (Lee and Burkam 2003), resources and funding (e.g. Payne and Biddle 1999; Wenglinsky 1997), and student body composition (e.g. Condron and Roscigno 2003; Crosnoe 2009; Owens 2010) are not typically mentioned as potential sources of positive outcomes.
-These possibilities highlight that teachers' beliefs about students' social disadvantage need to be analyzed specifically, to understand their particular role, and that school context must be accounted for in a detailed fashion.
+Additionally, the lack of systematic analysis of such school contexts means that other school characteristics commonly understood to relate to student outcomes (such as size, resources, and student body composition, see e.g. Condron and Roscigno 2003; Crosnoe 2009; Lee and Burkam 2003, Owens 2010; Payne and Biddle 1999; Wenglinsky 1997) are not typically mentioned as potential sources of positive outcomes.
+These possibilities highlight that teachers' beliefs about students' social disadvantage need to be analyzed specifically to understand their role, and that school context must be accounted for in a detailed fashion.